Vegas elections chief: Counting going 'as quickly as we can'

 Voters have until the close of business Monday to “cure” any ballots in which the signature on the ballot envelope doesn’t appear to match the voter’s signature on file.
 Another 5,555 provisional ballots will also be reviewed starting next week.

+In heavily Republican, rural Nye County, workers on Thursday resumed their plan to count every paper ballot by hand, using a new method in which ballot control teams receive, distribute and verify batches of ballots and separate tally teams count the results in silence.
+The hand-count is a secondary method to Dominion Voting Systems tabulators, which recorded 18,089 votes.

+The secretary of state’s office had ordered Nye County interim clerk Mark Kampf to halt the hand-count ahead of Election Day, citing fears that early results could be released.

-Associated Press editor Juliet Williams and writer Scott Sonner in Las Vegas also contributed to this report.
+Associated Press editor Juliet Williams and writer Scott Sonner in Las Vegas and Report for America/Associated Press writer Gabe Stern in Reno also contributed to this story.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.